meirka8/solidworks-vscode/README.md

 Once installed, the extension automatically activates the following features when you open a SolidWorks equations file or script:

 - Syntax highlighting activates based on the file content, with no additional setup required.
-- Linting for undefined variables runs on file save or can be triggered manually via the command palette (`Ctrl+Shift+P`), by typing "Lint SolidWorks Equations".
+- Linting and variables and measurements evaluation runs automatically on file being opened or changes being made.
 - To use the "Jump to Variable Definition" feature, simply hover over a variable and right-click, then select "Go to Definition" from the context menu.

 ## Contributing